 If you’ve been through a major health event and find yourself focusing more on your own needs than before, know that this isn’t your fault—but it is something you can work on.
 Here are some strategies to help rebuild connections and regain a sense of balance:

-Recognize What’s Different:
+Recognize What’s Different

-Sharpen Your Inner Awareness:
+Sharpen Inner Awareness

-Break It Down Into Simple Actions:
+Break Changes Into Simple Actions

 Tips for Those Helping Someone Through a Tough Time